Interested in volunteering? Register and join the effort at vol4theacademy.com!

 General Questions/Answers About Volunteering on Tour

 See the “Packing Information” section at the end.
 Generally, pack enough clothes for the week.
 If staying longer than a week, there should be a laundry day opportunity.
-A rolling duffle (27″) or medium suitcase and a carry on is typical and allows for everyone to fit their stuff in the RV.
-Try to share whatever space the RV allows.
+A rolling duffle (27″) or medium suitcase and a carry on is typical and allows for everyone to fit their stuff in the van or other area provided for luggage.

 There are periodic laundry days for the members.
 Volunteers can also go over to a Laundromat the same day.
-Also, volunteers may be able to run out to a local Laundromat at their option if time permits.
+Volunteers may be able to run out to a local Laundromat at their option if time permits.
 Lastly, some schools have a laundry available.
 Feel free to ask the tour director if one is available.
-The food truck sometimes has laundry detergent under the sink.

 The volunteers get into all the shows free.
-There are a limited set of DCI badges on lanyards that are kept in the RV in a kitchen drawer.
-Please return these to the drawer after each show.
-Please do not store these away, lose them, or take them home.
-Please do not offer these to friends or family.
+There are a limited set of DCI badges on lanyards that are kept with the tour admin or in a designated place.
+Please return these to the designated area after each show.
+Please do not store these away, lose them, or take them home and do not offer these to friends or family.
 We cannot get replacements for these.

 - Transportation In/Out

-Please make sure that you send your flight info to Mark Richardson, Mike Balk and Lou DePalma so we can make sure you are on the pickup/drop off list.
+Please make sure that you send your flight info to our travel coordinator at Travel@arizonaacademy.org so we can make sure you are on the pickup/drop off list.
 You should have our email.
-Feel free to double check with Mark before you fly out and the tour director while on tour before you leave.
-Scheduling airport runs is very challenging so please bear with the tour director.
+Feel free to double check with the travel coordinator before you fly out and the tour director while on tour before you leave.
+Scheduling airport runs is very challenging so please bear with the tour admin.
 If you have a way to get transportation such as family or friend that can be helpful in relieving the drivers.

 OK – so things may be a little chaotic if you somehow get there at a busy time.
-If you manage to get a ride back to the housing site, if you are food crew head to the food truck or RV to get directions as to what is going on and what to do with your belongings.
-Drivers should check in with the driver they are replacing or with the tour director for a hand over of the driver responsibility.
+If you manage to get a ride back to the housing site, if you are food crew head to the food truck or find a tour admin to get directions as to what is going on and what to do with your belongings.
+Drivers should check in with the driver they are replacing or with the tour admin for a hand over of the driver responsibility.

 If you arrive at the show site, go to the parking area to find the Academy area where the vehicles are at.
 Hopefully you get there before they head into the show.
-You should get the food lead or tour director phone info before you head out for tour. (see tab called Contacts) You may need to contact someone to get into a vehicle.
+You should get the tour admin phone info before you head out for tour. (see tab called Contacts) You may need to contact someone to get into a vehicle.

 This last one is mainly about how to handle any issues you encounter.
-Things will not always go perfectly so in the event an issue arises please be patient and hopefully the tour director or food lead can help resolve the issue.
-Most issues are able to be resolved.
-There may also be members or other volunteers that come to you with issues.
-If you can help them without interfering with the other tasks that is fine, if not then refer them to the tour director or staff.
+Things will not always go perfectly so in the event an issue arises please be patient and hopefully the tour admin can help resolve the issue.
+Most issues can be resolved.
+There may other volunteers that come to you with issues, please refer them to the tour admin on duty.
 Remember it is a tense time for everyone, tight working quarters and long hours.
 It can really be a great experience if you keep an open mind and embrace the journey.

 What to pack for Tour?